ritvikindupuri/Falcon-Intelligence/README.md

-# AETHER: AI Security Automation
+# AETHER: COGNITIVE DEFENSE CORE
 ### Next-Gen Agentic Security Orchestration & Autonomous Forensics

 AETHER is an elite agentic AI platform designed to sit atop the CrowdStrike Falcon infrastructure.
 It acts as a "Cognitive Layer," transforming raw security telemetry into high-fidelity forensic intelligence and autonomous response actions.